sseshadr/CarND-LaneLines-P1/writeup_laneLines.md

 1. Averaging: Before I researched on ways to achieve the goal of drawing a single line for left and right lanes, this was the most intuitive idea I had.
 This consists of the following steps:
 A. Use the two point slope formula to figure out if the points belong to the left or right lane.
-B. Average all the right points and left points separately to get a ‘mean’ left and right lane coordinates.
+B. Average all the right points and left points separately to get a â€˜meanâ€™ left and right lane coordinates.
 C. Draw lines using cv2.line.
 Although this achieved the goal of drawing a single line for each of the lanes, the result was there was no easy way to extend these lines.
 I thought averaging would help with the noisy (jittery) nature of line detection and that did happen to some extent.
 However, the lines were still flickering.